offlineprogrammer/amplify_storage_app/README.md

-# Amplify Flutter Storage Gallery app
+# Amplify Flutter Storage Gallery App

 This is a sample app that provides a quickstart for developers that want to build an App using the Amplify Flutter library for Storgae and Riverpod.